 We regroup at The Edgewater, our home for the next three nights.
 Entirely remodeled in 2014, the hotel is situated in the heart of the city with views of both the resplendent Capitol Dome and the shores of Lake Mendota.
 Enjoy your in room view of the first blush of sunset over the lake before dining as a group tonight at a local favorite steps from our hotel.

 Next, we explore one of Wisconsin’s small town great escapes!
 A pleasant morning ride transports us to New Glarus, established in 1845 by emigrants from Glarus, Switzerland.

 Beautiful rolling hills, farms, wooded pastures and grazing cattle are much like the alpine meadows around Glarus, Switzerland.
 Pedal through the quiet streets lined with chalets and Swiss museums and listen for the sound of yodeling and alphorns!
-A short distance south of town is our first authentic Wisconsin brew pub.
-A catered lunch awaits us on the beautiful terrace overlooking the town and surrounding countryside.
-Tour and taste and savor the sunshine before heading back on to Madison via roads with ridge views of the distant city skyline.
-Should you opt to shuttle back, the afternoon is yours to explore vibrant State Street, the pedestrian avenue which embodies the soul of the city.
+A short distance south of town is a chance to sample at your first authentic Wisconsin brew pub.
+Savor the view on the beautiful terrace overlooking the town and surrounding countryside.
+Venture into the charming town for lunch on your own in one of the many cafes before heading back to Madison via roads with ridge views of the distant city skyline.
+Should you opt to shuttle back, the afternoon is yours to explore vibrant State Street, the pedestrian avenue which embodies the soul of the city, or a tour of the Capital with it's awe inspiring architecture and history.
 Hundreds of shops, galleries and restaurants line this street that connects the University of Wisconsin campus to the Capital region of downtown.